quassy/elementary-apps/README.md

 ### App

-Check the [template file](https://github.com/quassy/elementary-apps/blob/gh-pages/_posts/1970-01-01-Template.md) in _posts.
+Check the [template file](https://github.com/quassy/elementary-apps/blob/gh-pages/apps/.Template.md).
 To add an app name the file accordingly and fill in as much info as you know.

-Please mind, that `web` requires a whole url including `http(s)://`, while all specific links only require the part after the domain.
+Please mind, that `web` requires a whole url including `http(s)://` (https preferred), while all specific links only require the part after the domain.
 So `https://github.com/lorem` becomes `github: lorem`.

+Guidelines:

+ * Apps should be targeted towards elementary and written in GTK3, exceptions may be made
+ * Projects which have stopped working in the current release and have not seen updates in 4-6 months will be hidden by `published: false`

 ### Screenshot